• Skip to main content

 a pit boss pellet grill making smoke

-• Next, set the temperature to preheat the Pit Boss pellet grill to 350°F. We will drop this temperature before we start cooking.
+• Next, set the temperature to preheat the Pit Boss pellet grill to 300°F.

 Smoking the Whole Chicken on the Pit Boss Pellet Grill

-• Position your seasoned whole chickens on the grates breasts up and the legs pointing to the hotter RIGHT side of the grill.
+• Position your seasoned whole chickens on the grates breasts up and the legs pointing to the hotter side of the grill.

 a temperature probe in a whole chicken smoking on a pit boss pellet grill